kkrizek06/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
 Module 13

-For this challenge we created 3 maps that display earthquale data.
+For this challenge we created 3 maps that display earthquake data.